 [2] A handicapped person resides or will reside in the dwelling.

-[3] The intrusion into the front, side or rear yard shall not be allowed any closer than five feet to the applicable property line.
+[3] The intrusion into the front, side or rear yard shall permitted to extend directly to the property line.

 [4] The applicant for handicapped access ramp approval shall demonstrate to the Zoning Officer that there is no other way than that proposed to construct a handicapped ramp so as not to protrude into the front, side or rear yard.